User Profile

 Some people don't seem to like the back and forth nature of the story, but I found it helped break things up.
 So when I was just getting tired of reading about Emmy's banal woes, things switched to the tumultuous Becky and her escapades.
 Thackery's narrator helped with …

-Edith Wharton: The custom of the country (2006, Penguin Books) 4 stars
+Edith Wharton: The custom of the country (2006, Penguin Books)

 Edith Wharton's satiric anatomy of American society in the first decade of the twentieth century …